NEUljw/WN2WD/README.md

 ## Data preprocess

-First of all, we need to preprocess the data.
+First of all, you need to preprocess the data.

 1. **Download the relevant data and put it in the corresponding path.**
-2. Set the path parameters in `create_data.py` and run it to preprocess the original data.
+2. Set the path parameters in `dataset/create_data.py` and run it to preprocess the original data.
-3. Set the path parameters in `create_run_data.py` and run to generate the running data.
+3. Set the path parameters in `dataset/create_run_data.py` and run to generate the running data.

-Then, we can run any of the three methods:
+Then, you can run any of the three methods:

 + EM (model combination1)
 + EM (model combination2)